 Rimmel (Rimmel London) is a cosmetics brand, owned by American company Coty Inc., but they manufacture some products in London .
 Rimmel is one of the world’s most popular make-up brands.
 Note not all Rimmel products are made in the UK – http://uk.rimmellondon.com/

 Boots – For suntan lotion that is made in the UK, try the Boots Soltan range, most of which is made in the UK.
-With careful looking at the packaging, it is also still possible to find a few other UK made items in Boots too, such as their moisturising creams below and some of their own brand Botanics range.
+With careful looking at the packaging, it is also still possible to find a few other UK made items in Boots too, such as their moisturising creams below and some of their own brand products such as their talcum powder and their Botanics range.
 Boots the Chemist own brand solid soaps are now all foreign made.
 Boots UK Limited (formerly Boots the Chemist), trading as Boots, is now owned by American company, Walgreens Boots Alliance, as from 31 December 2014.
 Boots also stock Rimmel London (see above).
 Boots the Chemist have a long British history but I note many of their own brand products no longer label the country of origin.
-For example Boots multivitamins and Boots kitchen soap do not state the country of origin – http://www.boots.com
+For example Boots multivitamins and Boots kitchen soap do not state the country of origin and are presumably now foreign made – http://www.boots.com

 Malibu Health Products Ltd of St. Albans, AL2 2DB tell us on their website “Malibu is a private UK company and has been trading for over 20 years with its primary business being the provision of Sun Care and related products which are manufactured in the UK.
 Our tag line “Sun protection for every body” reflects our intent to provide families with quality protection at prices they can afford.”
 Their range includes sun cream, aftersun and sun tan lotions, bronzing butter, sun protector sprays, kids sun protector lotion, lip balms, oils, ski sun protection products, factor 50+ protection and the Morny range of moisturisers, soaps, and talc in Aloe Vera, citrus orange, English rose, fern , lavender, lily of the valley, Royal Bouquet, Sandalwood and White Heather.
 The only Morny moisturiser is their Aloe Vera Moisturising Cream which is perfect for dry, aged and sun damaged skin and is particularly good for use after skin exposure to the sun due to its natural cooling properties.
 Products are available from their website, elsewhere on the internet and in shops (for example Superdrug).
 No county of origin is given against individual products on their website, so I advise you to ask where a product is made or check the labelling on the packaging, to be sure of getting British made – http://malibusun.com – http://morny.com